grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/Customizations.md

 ### Delivery customizations

-These fields adjust how metrics are actually delivered to the metrics service.
-Tyipcally, these will be changed only to tune the performance of metrics uploads.
+These fields adjust how metrics are delivered to the metrics service.
+Typically, change these only to tune the performance of metrics uploads.

 * `extraServices.prometheus.processors` - These processors control the batch and memory size of metrics to bundle